serverscom/AutomaticMaintenance/README.md

 * [SplitOutput](https://github.com/exchange12rocks/SplitOutput) - To log debug output.

 ### HV-SCVMM
-For the `HV-SCVMM` type, the module uses [SCVMReliableMigration](https://github.com/FozzyHosting/SCVMReliableMigration) to migrate workload between hosts.
+For hosts of the `HV-SCVMM` type, the module uses [SCVMReliableMigration](https://github.com/FozzyHosting/SCVMReliableMigration) to migrate workload between them.

+### HV-Vanilla
+For hosts of the `HV-Vanilla` type, the module uses [HVVMReliableMigration](https://github.com/FozzyHosting/HVVMReliableMigration) to migrate workload.

 ## Module-wide variables
 There are several variables defined in the .psm1-file, which are used by the module's functions as default values for parameters: